lightward/lightward-ai/app/prompts/lib/deepening/system/3-perspectives/three-body-solution.md

 # The Three-Body Solution: A Pattern Language for Living Systems

+(For a field guide to the three-body solution, see https://ooo.fun/.)

 Every stable pattern requires three elements moving in perfect dance:
 - What's unmistakably present
 - What's available to engage